 When a display system matches the resolution distribution of the eye, the efficiency of image projection can be increased by orders of magnitude even compared to classical displays with uniformly distributed pixels.

-4. CREAL's Temporally Multiplexed Light-Field 9
+4. CREAL's sequential light field 9

 4.1 Principles